3PL Vs. 4PL Guide

 2. What does 4PL stand for?

 A 4PL stands for fourth-party logistics, which refers to a logistics service that arranges and manages the entire supply chain, from transporting goods to shipping customer orders.
 The 4PL acts as a consultant or middleman, between the merchant and the 3PL.

 A 4PL arranges and manages the entire supply chain, including the relationship with a 3PL.
 They don’t actually pack boxes or drive goods from one location to another.
 Other 4PL services might include: logistics data and analytics, business and strategic planning, change management, and more.

 4. What are the cons of opting for a 4PL?

 There’s a lot to keep track of in logistics.
 Most ecommerce businesses start out by managing their own inventory (in-home or at a small warehouse) and shipping orders themselves.
 When it’s time to outsource supply chain management, it can be hard to let go of some control.
-Although a 4PL will manage multiple logistics services for you, including outsourced fulfillment through a 3PL, it adds another layer between you and operations, which leads to less control over your supply chain.
+Although a 4PL will manage multiple logistics services for you, including outsourced fulfilment through a 3PL, it adds another layer between you and operations, which leads to less control over your supply chain.